Your Cart

 (You can also make your own probiotic drinks by following some of the same steps.)

 Fermentation is an ancient process used to break down food into more absorbable components.
-At Ancient Nutrition, we use the power of fermentation to help unlock many valuable nutrients within our supplements, making them more bioavailable.
+At Ancient Nutrition, we use the power of fermentation to help unlock many valuable nutrients within our supplements, making them more bioavailable and improve nutrient absorption.

 When fermenting our herbs and botanicals, we use a proprietary, patent-pending, dual-stage, live fermentation process.
 We ferment select ingredients on our Ancient Nutrition farms owned by our co-founders so that we can ensure maximum quality.
 Likewise, some of our select fermented ingredients come from suppliers who adhere to strict quality and manufacturing protocols.